 “I really must be some kind of jerk magnet or something.
 You guys never cease to amaze me.”

 “Us guys?
-I’m not exactly some dumpster fire…”
+I’m not exactly the same dumpster fire…”

 “Then that loser’s not your worry, is he,” she snapped, somewhat evasively, defensive shrapnel shredding through.
-“Save it for yourself, or our grabass politicians, or the driveby stalker who just scalped his girlfriend.
+“Save it for yourself, or for the Stein boys, our grabass politicians, or the stalker who just scalped his girlfriend.
 Or the swine who tossed his daughter off the Golden Gate Bridge.
 Talk about testosterone pollution—we should be calling in cropdusters to spread the Depo–Provera.”